 Campus Security will then meet with the complainant to develop a Safety Action Plan to ensure the complainant is safe while on, or when going to and from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc.
+This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home.

 To the extent of the victim's cooperation and consent, Maui College will work to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic or working situations, counseling, health services and assistance in notifying appropriate local law enforcement.
 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with the need to know, i.e. those investigating/adjudicating the complaint or delivering resources or support services to the complainant.
 Maui College does not publish the names of crime victims, or any information able to be used to infer a victim's identity in the college's Daily Crime Log.
-Victims may request that student/employee directory information on file be removed from public access by submitting a written request to the or via email at fabreu2@hawaii.edu.
+Victims may request that student/employee directory information on file be removed from public access by submitting a written request to UHMC Chief of Security Frank Abreu.
+He may be contacted at (808) 984-3576 or fabreu2@hawaii.edu.